awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-github-create-github-repository.md

-# Step 2: Create a GitHub Repository<a name="tutorials-github-create-github-repository"></a>
+# Step 2: Create a GitHub repository<a name="tutorials-github-create-github-repository"></a>

 You will need a GitHub repository to store the revision\.

-If you already have a GitHub repository, be sure to substitute its name for **CodeDeployGitHubDemo** throughout this tutorial, and then skip ahead to [Step 3: Upload a Sample Application to Your GitHub Repository](tutorials-github-upload-sample-revision.md)\.
+If you already have a GitHub repository, be sure to substitute its name for **CodeDeployGitHubDemo** throughout this tutorial, and then skip ahead to [Step 3: Upload a sample application to your GitHub repository](tutorials-github-upload-sample-revision.md)\.

 1. On the [GitHub home page](https://github.com/dashboard), do one of the following:
    + In **Your repositories**, choose **New repository**\.